Ingrown ToenailSkip to the navigation

 - Soak your toe in warm water for 15 minutes 2 to 3 times each day.

-- Rub antibiotic ointment 2 times each day on the toe where the nail was removed.
+- Apply a thin layer of petroleum jelly, such as Vaseline, 2 times each day on the toe where the nail was removed.

 - Wear a bandage on your toe.